GongT/baobao/@build-script/typescript-transformer-common/docs/typescript-transformer-common.api.md

     (program: Program, pluginOptions: any, extraOptions: IExtraOpts): IContextFunction;
 }

+// Warning: (ae-missing-release-tag) "isExport" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isExport(node: ts.Node): node is ValidExportDeclaration;

+// Warning: (ae-missing-release-tag) "isImport" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isImport(node: ts.Node): node is ValidImportDeclaration;

 // Warning: (ae-missing-release-tag) "isImportExport" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function isImportExport(node: Node): node is ValidImportOrExportDeclaration;
+export function isImportExport(node: ts.Node): node is ValidImportOrExportDeclaration;

 // Warning: (ae-missing-release-tag) "isImportFromNodeModules" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function isImportFromNodeModules(node: string | ValidImportOrExportDeclaration): boolean;

-// Warning: (ae-missing-release-tag) "isImportNative" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isImportNodeBuiltins" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function isImportNative(node: string | ValidImportOrExportDeclaration): boolean;
+export function isImportNodeBuiltins(node: string | ValidImportOrExportDeclaration): boolean;

 // Warning: (ae-missing-release-tag) "ISourcefileFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //